omani/nkn-link/README.md

 channel provided by the NKN network, `nkn-link` does not come with its own encryption logic.
 The encryption is completely handled by NKN itself.

-The code was written in one go and comes in a single file with 303 loc.
+The code was written in one go and comes in a single file.
 No OOP-style logic.

 This tool requires root privileges (`sudo`) to be able to create the TUN device.